• MR imaging is based on the behavior of atoms (most often – H, P, and Na) in the magnetic field

 Contrast-enhanced MRI

-• contrast agents are substances injected into the bloodstream to enhance the visibility of certain structures in MRI images Gadolinium-based contrast agents (GBCAs) enhance pathological lesions on MRI
+• beyond perfusion and angiography, contrast agents are also used to enhance the visibility of certain structures in MRI images Gadolinium-based contrast agents (GBCAs) enhance pathological lesions on MRI

 • may improve the visibility of lesions that are not visible on non-enhanced images